rust-lang/book/second-edition/src/ch15-01-box.md

 realistic example would be quite a bit more complicated and obscure why a box is useful even more. /Carol -->

-Listing 15-2 contains an enum definition for a cons list.
+[Listing 15-2][Listing-15-2] contains an enum definition for a cons list.
 Note that this won’t compile quite yet because this is type doesn’t have a known size, which we’ll demonstrate: